Have a Question About the BreachLock Cloud Platform? Enter it below.

 - Requests made by the platform API are logged and reviewed regularly.

-- Considering the connectivity of Google with most of the ISPs, the number of hops remain limited.
+- Considering the connectivity of Google with most of the ISPs, the number of hops remains limited.

 - Using a managed VPN and Cloud Interconnect, an organization can also create an encrypted communication channel between its on-premise private IP environment and Google’s